Evaluations & Research

 This Mixed-Methods Final Evaluation Report assesses and examines the changes in well-being achieved by partner communities through the Breakthrough Generation Initiative; the implementation of Tostan’s Community Empowerment Program in 150 resource-poor, mostly rural communities in Mali, Guinea, Guinea-Bissau and Gambia between 2017 and 2020.

-of Tostan’s Community Empowerment Program in reinforcing the capacity of communities to make systemic, sustainable changes and improve their individual and collective well-being.
+The report is the most comprehensive document to date that demonstrates the impact of Tostan’s Community Empowerment Program in reinforcing the capacity of communities to make systemic, sustainable changes and improve their individual and collective well-being.
 It includes many visuals showing concrete results reached by partner communities in improved governance and gender relations, as well as health, education, sanitation, economic livelihood and harmful practices.
 The report also gives voice to community members, capturing their recurring comments and reflections regarding the changes that were most significant for them and how they achieved them.
 In the discussion, it shares the increased evidence-based understanding of the importance of relational well-being to reach additional results and it identifies a common pathway that communities follow towards new social norms and improved community well-being.

 The findings and learnings, developed with partner communities, are serving to further improve the program and the measurement of its results.
 This report enables Tostan to share major findings and lessons with development partners engaged in supporting communities’ efforts to improve their well-being.